Electronic Sound and Diffusion in Disordered Multiband Metals: Results

 \section{Results}

-The central object by which to study Pines' demon's dispersion is the dielectric function $\epsilon(q,\omega)$ as a function of electronic momentum transfer $q$ and angular frequency $\omega$~\cite{pines_demon_original,gutfreund_acoustic_1973,ruvalds_are_1981}, which encodes how a material screens charges.
+The central object by which to study Pines' demon's dispersion is the dielectric function $\epsilon(q,\omega)$ as a function of electronic momentum transfer~\footnote{Unlike in classical hydrodynamic settings, here $q=k-k'$ is the physical momentum transferred to a sample by an external electron scattering from momentum $k$ to $k'$.} $q$ and angular frequency $\omega$~\cite{pines_demon_original,gutfreund_acoustic_1973,ruvalds_are_1981}, which encodes how a material screens charges.
 Collective charge modes are obtained by solving $\epsilon(q,\omega)=0$, corresponding to poles in the physical response function $\epsilon^{-1}$.
 For optical plasmons at small $q$, the plasmon is an eigenmode of the Hamiltonian and satisfies ${\rm Im}\,\epsilon(q,\omega)=0$~\cite{mahan_many-particle_2000,bruus_many-body_2004}, so the dispersion can be read off from ${\rm Re}\,\epsilon(q,\omega)=0$.
 Acoustic plasmons in 3D are qualitatively different.
 They generally lie inside the particle-hole continuum, meaning they acquire intrinsic damping with ${\rm Im}\,\epsilon(q,\omega)\neq 0$.
 Their dispersions must be extracted from the complex-frequency solutions of $\epsilon(q,\omega)=0$ with $\omega\in\mathbb{C}$.
 We proceed to present this calculation using both hydrodynamic and microscopic theories.